 How does all of this help you attract new customers and boost sales?
 Well, combined, these insights help you create posts and Stories that are customized to fit your audience.
+(For a deep dive into Instagram, check out the Social Media Marketer’s Guide to Instagram Analytics.)
 The more relevant your content is to your audience, the better your chances of growing a larger following, building trust, and directing more traffic to your product pages.
 Pay attention to these stats, so you can anticipate users’ needs and offer up relevant stories for them to see.

 For example, JOCO Cups sells eco-friendly, reusable cups in the store.
 Their target audience is passionate about the negative effects of plastic waste and want an option that’s thoughtfully designed, non-toxic, and lasts for a very long time.
 JOCO Cups Instagram caters to this audience by highlighting specific products and their benefits.

 Many of the comments on these types of posts are from followers asking where they can get their hands on this product.
 You can get the same results by understanding what your audience wants in your product and using Instagram to highlight this.

 Create an Instagram Stories ad to boost sales

 Once you’re creating posts and Stories your audience engages with, start creating ad campaigns to turn likes and comments into sales.
 Unlike ads that take up only a portion of a user’s screen on mobile, Instagram Stories ads are full-screen vertical images and videos that aren’t just more immersive than other ads; they’re oriented to the way people naturally use their mobile devices.
 There’s no need for users to resize images to see them properly.